Uptown, Memphis: 19th century

 By the Civil War the area was prospering as remaining lots were developed and sawmills, brickyards and breweries were built on the river's banks.
 In 1870, Greenlaw and Chelsea were annexed into Memphis.

 Once Memphis recovered from the devastating effects of the Civil War, Greenlaw witnessed a major commercial and residential development.
 Neighborhood businesses concentrated along North Second Street as the area west of North Main became more industrial.
 Residences included a mix of larger homes on prominent corner locations, smaller duplexes on the inside blocks and shotgun style homes on the alleyways and near the bayou.
 Originally named High Street, Seventh Street was the prime location for expensive homes due to its topographical advantage.
 Seventh Street follows the line of a Native American trail running north and until 1867 fed the only bridge crossing Bayou Gayoso.
 George Love, a former Mayor of Memphis, built a grand home on North Seventh Street in 1888, which became the city's Non-Profit Housing Center.
-Mr. Love also built investment properties, including four "Love cottages" on North Sixth Street in 1890 that were renovated by Memphis Heritage, a preservation nonprofit.
+Love also built investment properties, including four "Love cottages" on North Sixth Street in 1890 that were renovated by Memphis Heritage, a preservation nonprofit.

 In its prosperous years, Greenlaw was inhabited by an ethnically and economically diverse population.
-First generation Irish, German, Jew and Italian immigrants and second generation Americans from the North and Midwest settled there.
+First-generation Irish, German, Jewish and Italian immigrants and second-generation Americans from the North and Midwest settled there.
 By 1890, Greenlaw had a large African American population including owners of neighborhood businesses and professionals.